Daniel Patrick Boyd

 Daniel Patrick Boyd (born 1970, also known as Saifullah) is an American who in July 2009 was convicted for his participation in a jihadist terrorist cell in North Carolina.

-Biography
+Early life

 Boyd graduated from T. C. Williams High School in Alexandria, Virginia, where he was a defensive lineman on the football team.
 He married his girlfriend, Sabrina, who converted to Islam hours before their wedding.

 Boyd worked in construction before moving to Peshawar, Pakistan, in October 1989.
 He was sponsored by a Muslim relief group to help refugees from the Soviet occupation of Afghanistan by working as a mechanic.
 He trained with the mujahideen and fought against the Soviet-backed forces in Afghanistan.
 He took the Muslim name Saifullah ("Sword of God").